Derana Dream Star

 Derana Dream Star is a Sri Lankan reality television series by television channel TV Derana.
 Dream Star first season was started in 2008 as the first season of Derana Dream Star.
-By 2021 TV Derana has presented over 10 seasons of Dream Star since the beginning of 2008.
+By 2023 TV Derana has presented over 11 seasons of Dream Star since the beginning of 2008.
 The program name means "Way to be a star".
 Program is presenting in TV Derana Dream Star studio in Colombo, Sri Lanka.
 From season one to nine, the winner was elected by the SMS votes cast by the people and the program wasn't live, since season ten, the program has been turned into a live reality program, the winner is elected by the majority of people votes cast through the online.

 In 2012 Derana Dream Star season IV was held and announced the new theme song of "Udawediya Male" (Raween Kanishka), on behalf of the Dream Star season IV. from the season I to IX the program was judged by three judges, but since the season X, four judges have been introduced to the board.
-Keerthi Pasquel, Samitha Mudunkotuwa, Umara Sinhawansa and Nadeeka Guruge have been representing the present judge board since 2021.
+Keerthi Pasquel, Samitha Mudunkotuwa, Ashanthi De Alwis and Nadeeka Guruge have been representing the present judge board since 2023.
 The program includes workshops for the competitors in the program.

 Dream Star is presenting few rounds to elect to the grand finale.
-Udesh Indula, Upekha Nirmani, Keshan Shashindra, Sasindu Wijesiri, M.G Danushka, Janith Iddamalgoda, Suneera Sumanga, Thanura Madugeeth Dissanayake, Falan Andrea and Dulanga Sampath are listed in order as the winners from season I to X.
+Udesh Indula, Upekha Nirmani, Keshan Shashindra, Sasindu Wijesiri, M.G Danushka, Janith Iddamalgoda, Suneera Sumanga, Thanura Madugeeth Dissanayake, Falan Andrea, Dulanga Sampath and Anjali Herath are listed in order as the winners from season I to XI.